 Speaking of reliance on Christ, make sure to check out the latest Your Daily Bible Verse podcast episode on living in Christ’s perfect guidance.

-God: The Master Lemonade Maker (Genesis 50:20) – Your Daily Bible Verse
+The Secret to Tranquility (Psalm 37:3) – Your Daily Bible Verse

 There’s new content on Faith Over Fear as well.
 Find it here.